 Legislative & Policy Priorities

-OAPA’s 2021 Legislative Priorities were approved by the Board on December 10, 2020, and include the following:
+The 2023 Legislative and Policy Priorities and Guiding Principles were approved by the OAPA Board on December 21, 2022.

 - Confront climate change